Tri Pointe Homes Inc. (TPH) upgraded Issued by Wall Street Gurus

 TPH’s Market Performance

-TPH stocks went down by -5.65% for the week, with a monthly drop of -12.06% and a quarterly performance of 6.47%, while its annual performance rate touched 44.13%.
-The volatility ratio for the week stands at 2.86% while the volatility levels for the past 30 days are set at 3.15% for Tri Pointe Homes Inc..
-The simple moving average for the period of the last 20 days is -8.05% for TPH stocks with a simple moving average of 10.80% for the last 200 days.
+TPH stocks went up by 0.41% for the week, with a monthly drop of -8.44% and a quarterly performance of 11.45%, while its annual performance rate touched 50.93%.
+The volatility ratio for the week stands at 2.88% while the volatility levels for the past 30 days are set at 2.83% for Tri Pointe Homes Inc..
+The simple moving average for the period of the last 20 days is -5.44% for TPH stocks with a simple moving average of 10.69% for the last 200 days.

 Analysts’ Opinion of TPH